The Mavenlink v1 API

 Schema

-Requests must be sent via HTTPS and can be in either JSON or jQuery/Rails structured x-www-form-urlencoded format.
+Requests must be sent via HTTPS and can be in either JSON or Rails structured x-www-form-urlencoded format.
 Responses will always be returned in JSON format.
 Dates and times are returned as ISO 8601 formatted strings.
 All requests to the API must have URLs relative to the base API URL:

 https://api.mavenlink.com/api/v1/